sYnVerse/ProblemSolverAssistant/README.md

 # Features
 * Place calls directly to coworkers on their work devices
-  * Currently hard coded to WFM-LAT devices
+  * Currently, it's not dynamic.
+Calls can only be made to WFM-LAT devices.
 * Tool to assist with counting bags

 # Link to beta